MinhAnh1610/DBS401/README.md

 Now we can access to the web same as Windows with XAMPP.

-> Another way, much more easier, `setup.sh` script
+> Another way, much more easier, run `setup.sh` with root privileges.

 ---